Sen. Bob Menendez convicted in bribery trial; New Jersey Democrat found guilty of accepting gold bars and cash

 A federal jury convicted Menendez on all 16 felony counts after prosecutors portrayed him as the puppet-master of a complex bribery scheme that involved two foreign governments and three New Jersey businessmen.

 The verdict marks a remarkable downfall for the longtime senator who sat atop the powerful Senate Foreign Relations Committee and beat separate bribery charges in 2017.
-It has prompted renewed calls for his resignation, including from Senate Majority Leader Chuck Schumer.
+It has renewed pressure on him to resign, including from Senate Majority Leader Chuck Schumer.
+A growing number of his colleagues have said they will vote to expel him if he does not step down.

 Menendez, who is now the first senator to be convicted of acting as a foreign agent, said he was "deeply disappointed" by the verdict and predicted his appeal would be successful.